 Figure 62.
 Installing the Side Handle.

 Locate the top cover and remove any masking tape found on the inside (partially painted) surface.

-Mount two 2D fasteners and the interlock actuator on the bottom (inside) surface of the top cover as shown in Figure 63.
-The interlock actuator will press against the interlock switch on the side panel when the top cover is in place to enable the high voltage supply.
+Mount two 2D fasteners on the bottom (inside) surface of the top cover as shown in Figure 63.